pwichmann/SVG_on_nodeJS/README.md

 ## General situation

-There are different options of achieving a server-side *.svg generation:
+There are two fundamental options for achieving a server-side *.svg generation:
 * Option A: Move the browser to the server (e.g. using PhantomJS)
 * Option B: Do NOT move an actual browser to the server but actually draw in node.js (using JSDOM)
-* ...

 ### Option A: Move the browser to the server (e.g. using PhantomJS)
 * PhantomJS is a WebKit implementation that can be controlled with JavaScript.